moorepants/learn-multibody-dynamics/sympy.rst

 Import and Setup
 ================

-We will consistently import SymPy as follows:
+I will consistently import SymPy as follows:

 .. jupyter-execute::

    import sympy as sm

-Since SymPy lets you work with mathematical symbols it's nice to view SymPy objects in a format that is similar to the math in a textbook.
+Since SymPy works with mathematical symbols it's nice to view SymPy objects in a format that is similar to the math in a textbook.
 Executing :external:py:func:`~sympy.interactive.printing.init_printing` at the beginning of your Jupyter Notebook will ensure that SymPy objects render as typeset